Mostafanofal453/2.5-Million-Rows-Egyptian-Datasets-Collection/README.md

 ## Objective

-The datasets were collected for our Master's graduation project sponsered by Microsoft.
+The datasets were collected for our Master's graduation project sponsored by Microsoft.

 ## Title